-If we put the weather condition aside, one of the most important factor to consider about when to go is holidays.
+If we put the weather condition aside, one of the most important factors to consider when to go, is holidays.
 Try your best to avoid visiting during weekends as it gets so crowded that you cannot enjoy your visit.

 Where to visit

 As it is obvious, a visitor cannot visit all of the Great Wall of China, and on the other hand, there are several locations on it to pay a visit which may not be the ideal ones.